jhusain/es6generatorproposal/README.md

 }
 ```

-In the absence of comprehensions in ES6, this method will allow developers to compose array expressions using function chaining.
 The name concatMap (used in Haskell) has been deliberately selected in lieu of flatMap, in order to be explicit about the type of flattening strategy applied after the map operation.

 Why specify concatenation explicitly?
 While concatenation is the only sensible way of flattening a two-dimensional array or generator, the same same is not true for asynchronous generators.
-Asynchronous generators send information over time which allows for the other flattening strategies to be applied.
+Asynchronous generators send information over time, allowing for other flattening strategies to be applied (ex. merge, switch latest).

-Concatenation flattens a two-dimensional collection by ordering elements based on the order in which each inner collection arrives, as well as the order of the elements within each inner collection.
-Another flattening strategy is a __merge__, which when applied to a two-dimensional asynchronous generator orders items based on the order they arrive in time, irrespective of the order in which their inner collections arrives.
-Merge acts like a funnel, forwarding items as soon as they arrive in time, and is appropriate when throughput is more important than preserving order.

 By being explicit about the kind of flattening strategy being applied, we remove a potential __refactoring hazard__.
 Let's say a developer decides that they want to change a generator expression to an asynchronous generator expression.
 By forcing the developer to be explicit about the flattening strategy, the asynchronous generator expression will have the same ordering of elements as the synchronous generator expression by default.